Pylons/pyramid/docs/narr/sessions.rst

      session data is stored unencrypted in a cookie, it will also be easier for evildoers to obtain the current user's cross-site scripting token.

-   - The default serialization method, while replacable with something like JSON, is implemented using pickle which can lead to remote code execution if your secret key is compromised.
+   - The default serialization method, while replaceable with something like JSON, is implemented using pickle which can lead to remote code execution if your secret key is compromised.